 Losing a pet is difficult.
 They become such an integral part of our lives that it’s hard to image life without them.
 But the reality is, for most of us, we will need to say goodbye to our loyal friend sooner than we are ready to.
 Because they are an important part of our lives we want to honor them in death, just like we would for a family member or close friend.
 But you may be wondering what you can do to honor your pet.
-As it turns out there are many ways to honor your dog.
-Here you will find 40 pet memorial ideas that can easily be used for a dog or cat.
-Many of these ideas can also be used for other family pets.
+Here you will find 40 meaningful pet memorial ideas that can easily be used for a dog, cat or any beloved pet.

 Dealing with Pet Loss